bradfrost/atomic-design/chapter-4.md

 Enter the interface inventory.

 Many are familiar with the concept of a [content inventory](https://en.wikipedia.org/wiki/Content_inventory).
 Content audits are usually performed in the early stages of a website redesign process to take stock of all a site’s content.
 It’s a tedious process involving spreadsheets and caffeine, but all that hard work pays off.
-By the end of the exercise the organization's content is laid out on the table, giving teams valuable insights in how to tackle their project.
+By the end of the exercise the organization's content is laid out on the table, giving teams valuable insights for how to handle their content as they tackle their project.

-An interface inventory is similar to a content inventory, only instead of sifting through and categorizing content, you’re taking stock and categorizing the components making up your user interface. **An interface inventory is a comprehensive collection of the bits and pieces that make up your interface**.
+An interface inventory is similar to a content inventory, only instead of sifting through and categorizing content, you’re taking stock and categorizing the components making up your user interface. **An interface inventory is a comprehensive collection of the bits and pieces that make up your user interface**.

 ### Conducting an interface audit
 So how do you go about conducting an interface audit?
 How do you go about rounding up all the components that make up your UI?
-While an interface inventory is essentially a whole lot of screenshots, there are some key considerations to keep in mind to make the exercise a success.
+The simple answer to those questions is *screenshots*.
+Lots of them!
+Creating an interface inventory requires screenshotting all the unique UI components that make up your user experience.
+While that's a relatively straightforward endeavor, there are some important considerations to keep in mind to make the inventory as fruitful as possible.
+Let's go through the process on how to create a successful interface inventory.

 #### Step 1: round up the troops
 I’ve encountered many ambitious designers or developers who have taken it upon themselves to start documenting the organization's UI patterns.
 While I certainly applaud this individual ambition, **it’s absolutely essential to get all members of the team to experience the pain of an inconsistent UI and start thinking systematically**.

-In order for the interface inventory to be as fruitful as possible, **representatives from all disciplines responsible for the success of the site should be in a room together** for the exercise.
-Round up the troops: designers, front-end developers, back-end developers, copywriters, content strategists, project managers, business owners, QA, and any other stakeholder.
+In order for the interface inventory to be as effective as possible, **representatives from all disciplines responsible for the success of the site should be in a room together** for the exercise.
+Round up the troops: designers, front-end developers, back-end developers, copywriters, content strategists, project managers, business owners, QA, and any other stakeholders.
 The more the merrier!
 After all, one of the most crucial results of this exercise is to establish a shared vocabulary for everyone in the organization, and that requires input from everyone.

 #### Step 2: prepare for screenshotting
 The interface inventory exercise generates a ton of screenshots, so naturally you’ll need screenshotting software like the following: